 You can either continue along highway 1 through the Fraser Canyon or take the Coquihalla Highway (BC-5N) to connect from Hope to Kamloops.
 It’s a faster freeway that goes straight over the mountains, so it cuts down on the driving time by about an hour.

-Because this is British Colombia, both roads are beautiful.
+Honestly, both ways are beautiful.
 Highway 1 is a slower, winding road with stunning views of the Fraser canyon.
 I passed through this way while taking the train across Canada and thoroughly enjoyed this section.

 If you take highway #5, Coquihalla Canyon Provincial Park is a great place to stop along the way.
 There’s an easy 3.5 km hiking trail you can take to see the old Othello tunnels.